Eterna1/puszek-rootkit/README.md

 ```
 wget http://old-releases.ubuntu.com/releases/zesty/ubuntu-17.04-desktop-amd64.iso .//./
 ```

-3. intercepting http requests.
+3. intercepting HTTP requests.
-all intercepted GET and POST http requests will be writen to /etc/http_requests[FILE_SUFFIX]
-when password is sent in request - it's written additionally to /etc/passwords[FILE_SUFFIX]
+all intercepted GET and POST HTTP requests are logged to `/etc/http_requests[FILE_SUFFIX]` when password is found in HTTP request - it's additionally logged to `/etc/passwords[FILE_SUFFIX]`
-4. rootkit module is invisible in `lsmod` command, in file `/proc/modules`, and in directory `/sys/module/`
+4. rootkit module is invisible in `lsmod` output, file `/proc/modules`, and directory `/sys/module/`
-5. unable to unload rootkit by `rmmod` command (if `UNABLE_TO_UNLOAD` is set)
+5. unable to unload rootkit by `rmmod` command (if option `UNABLE_TO_UNLOAD` is set)
 6. hiding TCP connections of hidden processes

+### Configuration:

+Configuration is placed at the beginning of file `rootkit.c`
-### default configuration:
+Below is a default configuration:
-is in rootkit.c

 ```C
 //beginning of the rootkit's configuration